Sugar and Your Period: The Surprising Connection

 - Optional: Serve up half a cup of berries after dinner to satisfy that sweet tooth.

 Your body is an incredible, interconnected system, and the way you treat it will affect how well it works.
 Filling up on high-quality, protein-rich foods will make an impressive difference in how good you feel, especially when it comes to your period.

 My clients consistently report that their PMS symptoms are less obtrusive and that they feel lighter and healthier when they follow a diet that’s low in sugar and high in fiber in protein.

 While the intensity of PMS will change throughout your life, clean eating will always make a tremendous difference in the severity of your symptoms.
-Follow these suggestions before your next cycle, and you might be amazed by how much better you feel.
+Follow these suggestions related to sugar and menstruation before your next cycle, and you might be amazed by how much better you feel.

 So give them a try!
 Your health is always worth it.